 This is an example of left temporal ganglioglioma.
-Gangliogliomas are slow growing CNS neoplasms comprising of a mixture of neoplastic glial cells (primarily astocytes) and neoplastic ganglion cells (differentiated nerve cells), an in variable proportions1-5.
+Gangliogliomas are slow-growing CNS neoplasms comprising of a mixture of neoplastic glial cells (primarily astrocytes) and neoplastic ganglion cells (differentiated nerve cells), in variable proportions 1-5.

-Gangliogliomas account for 0.4 to 7-6% of paediatric CNS neoplasms and approximately 1-3% of those in adults2.
-These tumors can occur anywhere in the neural-axis but are much more common in the brain than in the spinal cord1,2.
-The temporal lobe is the most common location of gangliogliomas, followed by, in order of descending frequency), cerebellum, parieto-occipital lobe, frontal lobe, and spinal cord6.
-These tumors have also been reported inthe brainstem, thalamus, hypothalamus, third and fourth ventricles, trigone of the lateral ventricle, pineal region, intrasellar region, and optic nerve4.
+Gangliogliomas account for 0.4 to 7-6% of paediatric CNS neoplasms and approximately 1-3% of those in adults 2.
+These tumours can occur anywhere in the neuraxis but are much more common in the brain than in the spinal cord 1,2.
+The temporal lobe is the most common location of gangliogliomas, followed by - in order of descending frequency - cerebellum, parieto-occipital lobe, frontal lobe, and spinal cord 6.
+These tumours have also been reported in the brainstem, thalamus, hypothalamus, third and fourth ventricles, trigone of the lateral ventricle, pineal region, intrasellar region, and optic nerve 4.

-Although neuroradiological findings are not specific for gangliogliomas, the ability to diagnose this type of tumor greatly improved with the advent of CT and MRI.
+Although neuroradiological findings are not specific for gangliogliomas, the ability to diagnose this type of tumour greatly improved with the advent of CT and MRI.
 Common imaging findings of ganglioglioma on CT include1-6:

 - Calcification with an amorphous appearance

-- Subtle bony changes such as thinning of the calvarium
+- Subtle bony changes such as thinning of the calvaria

 - Isodensity, hypodensity, or a cystic appearance of the lesion